Voltex-XD/UnfinalProjects/README.md

 ### I already made this code but getting only the code of every each script in ServerScriptService
 ## 3. Having a simple server runned by you on your computer because u are only who use it.
 ### With the termen server i meant an aplication that runs as server.
-#### I created one using batch but i don't tested this full code, only the GUI, i think i will test or not in future
+#### I created one using batch but i don't tested this full code, only the GUI, i think i will test or not in future (is the server.bat file)

 ## ⚠ IMPORTANT ⚠
 ### If you're an ordinary person give up don't build it, you will have trouble with police.